brooondooon/extraextra/README.md

 ---

-## ⭐ Show Your Support
+## Show Your Support

-**If ExtraExtra helps you stay informed:**
+If ExtraExtra helps you stay informed:
-- ⭐ Star this repository
+- Star this repository
-- 📝 Leave an App Store review
+- Leave an App Store review
-- 🐦 Share on social media
+- Share on social media
-- 📧 Tell a friend who's always "too busy to read"
+- Tell a friend who's always "too busy to read"

 ---